jtjohn172/Airbnb-Recommendation-System/README.md

 <h1 align="center">Airbnb Recommendation System</h1>

+## Disclosure
+This repository is dedicated solely to academic pursuits.
+It maintains no affiliations with any corporations, and does not house or process personally identifiable information (PII) associated with these entities.
+All users and contributors are urged to adhere to strict data protection guidelines and not to share or solicit sensitive data within this platform.

 ## Overview Of Business Problem
 Airbnb is aiming to leverage the surge in travel/tourism to Athens, Greece.
 Leadership would like to identify key indicators that forecast a positive customer experience at a property.
 By determining these predictors, they hope to align property recommendations more closely with customer preferences which, we predict, will enhance overall satisfaction.